-The next call for applications for the academic year 2020/21 will start at the end of November 2019.
+The application period for the academic year 2020/21 will start at the end of November 2019.
 The final deadline for applications is 31 January 2020.

 The Doctoral Programme in Governance is the Hertie School's doctoral programme.
 The Hertie School is also a member of the Berlin Graduate School for Global and Transregional Studies (BGTS).
 It is furthermore part of the DFG Research Training Group The Dynamics of Demography, Democratic Processes and Public Policies (DYNAMICS).